KadinTucker/GrandSpace/rulebook/glossary/combat.md

 # Combat

-Combat refers to *ships* fighting each other.
+Combat refers to ships fighting each other.

-During combat, each ship not performing another action with at least one valid target in its star system will fire upon a valid target, dealing 1 damage periodically.
+During combat, each ship not performing another action with at least one [valid target](hostile_action.md) in its star system will fire upon a valid target, dealing 1 damage periodically.

-The rate at which a ship fires increases with technology:
+The rate at which a ship fires increases with the [Weapons](../technology/weapons.md) technology:

 | Technology  | Ship Fire Rate per Minute |